spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 `specreduce Trace <https://specreduce.readthedocs.io/en/latest/#module-specreduce.tracing>`_
 objects.

-Once interacting with any of the inputs in the extract step, the live visualization will change to show the trace as a solid line.
+Once you interact with any of the inputs in the extract step or hover over that area of the plugin, the live visualization will change to show the trace as a solid line.

 To create a new trace in the plugin, choose the desired "Trace Type" and edit any input arguments.
 A preview of the trace will update in real time in the 2D spectrum viewer.